-Perhaps because pīmūti has no additional attestation in Mesopotamian literature, Oshima– following Neugayrol – suggested to interpret this phrase in light of a much common Akkadian expression, pīkarašê (literally, “mouth of annihilation”), occurring in the Prayer for Marduk no. 1 and other compositions.
-According to Oshima, like the figurative meaning suggested for pīkarašê, so should pīmūti be understood as a metaphor for grave, and notliterally as ‘mouth’ of Death.
+Perhaps because pīmūti has no additional attestation in Mesopotamian literature, Oshima– following Neugayrol – suggested interpreting this phrase in light of a much more common Akkadian expression, pīkarašê (literally, “mouth of annihilation”), occurring in the Prayer for Marduk no. 1 and other compositions.
+According to Oshima, like the figurative meaning suggested for pīkarašê, so should pīmūti be understood as a metaphor for a grave, and figuratively as the “mouth” of Death.

-However, for the Ugaritians – as well as for their neighbour cultures– the literally meaning of pīmūti was well familiar.
-Among the West-Semitic cultures, the term mūtu does not only designate the abstract meaning ‘death,’but also serves as the appellation of the lord of the netherworld Mot (“Death”; mt in Ugaritic alphabetical spelling; mu-tu in syllabic Akkadian spelling from Ugarit; מות in biblical Hebrew spelling), whose most prominent character is his hunger and eager to swallow the livings through his mouth (p in the Ugaritic alphabetical spelling; פה in biblical Hebrew spelling).
-This is deduced from several verses set in the Ugaritic Baal Cycle (KTU 1.4 VII 47-52; VIII 14-20; 1.5 I 6-8; 12-22; II 2-6; 1.6 II 13-23; VI 19-25) as well as in the biblical literature (Hab 2:5; Isa 5:14; Prov 30: 15-16; Ps 141:7).
-I will suffice here with two citations from each corpus, just for illustration.
+However, for the Ugaritians as well as for their neighbour cultures, the literal meaning of pīmūti was familiar.
+Among the West-Semitic cultures, the term mūtu not only has the abstract meaning ‘death’, but also serves as the appellation of the lord of the netherworld Mot (“Death”; mt in Ugaritic alphabetical spelling; mu-tu in syllabic Akkadian spelling from Ugarit; מות in biblical Hebrew spelling), whose most prominent characteristic is his hunger and eagerness to swallow the living through his mouth (p in the Ugaritic alphabetical spelling; פה in biblical Hebrew spelling).
+This is deduced from several verses set in the Ugaritic Baal Cycle (KTU 1.4 VII 47-52; VIII 14-20; 1.5 I 6-8; 12-22; II 2-6; 1.6 II 13-23; VI 19-25) as well as in biblical literature (Hab 2:5; Isa 5:14; Prov 30: 15-16; Ps 141:7).
+In what follows, two citations from each corpus will be used to illustrate [complete the sentence with what they will illustrate].

-The Ugaritic Baal Cycle cites Baal’s warning of his servant to keep distance from Mot, lest the latter will take him like a lamb in his mouth (p):
+The Ugaritic Baal Cycle cites Baal’s warning to his servant to keep his distance from Mot, lest the latter take him like a lamb in his mouth (p):